kernelshard/expose/README.md

 ---

 ## ⚠️ Known Limitations

-- **LocalTunnel only** — ngrok/Cloudflare support planned for v0.2.0
 - **One tunnel per process** — Each `expose tunnel` command runs independently (can run multiple on different ports)
 - **No persistence** — Public URLs change on restart
 - **CLI-only** — No web UI or dashboard yet